sjackman/resume/README.md

 #### 2002–present—Open-source developer

 Developer and member of the project leadership committee of Homebrew, the package manager for macOS and Linux.
-Leader maintainer and creator of Homebrew for Linux.
+Leader maintainer and creator of Homebrew for Linux, which has over fifteen thousand users.

 ## Selected Publications